lob/lob-address-elements/README.md

 | data-lob-zip-message-id       | `<field id>`         | This optional attribute identifies the field-level error message for the zip input.
 Only include this attribute if the zip input has an associated error message.
 Lob will update the text content for this element and toggle its display.           |

 ## Preconfigured Usage
-E-commerce platforms like Shopify use predictable element names making them easy to extend using Address Elements.
-Paste the following script into your top-level Shopify Plus template to add advanced address verifiation to your checkout form. *Remember to replace `live_pub_xxx` with your Lob public key.*
+E-commerce platforms like Shopify use predictable element names making them easy to extend.
+Paste the following preconfigured script into your top-level Shopify Plus template to add address verification to your checkout form. *Remember to replace `live_pub_xxx` with your Lob public key.*

 ```
 <script src="https://cdn.lob.com/lob-address-elements/1.1.0/lob-address-elements.min.js"